 • Marketing expenses

-• Rising Rent Income: When inflation occurs, the prices of everyday goods and services, including rent, tend to increase.
+• Rising rent income: When inflation occurs, the prices of everyday goods and services, including rent, tend to increase.
 If you own a property and rent it out, you can often increase the rent in line with inflation.

-• Property Appreciation: Inflation typically leads to an increase in the value of assets like real estate.
+• Property appreciation: Inflation typically leads to an increase in the value of assets like real estate.
 As the cost of goods and services rises, the value of properties tends to appreciate over time.

-• Locked-in Interest Rates: In times of inflation, while rent prices rise, interest payments for fixed-rate mortgages remain the same.
+• Locked-in interest rates: In times of inflation, while rent prices rise, interest payments for fixed-rate mortgages remain the same.
 This can increase your property's cash flow as the rental income increases while your mortgage payments stay constant.

 Imagine owning a house worth $200,000, and you still owe $100,000 on your mortgage.
 Your equity in the home is the difference between its value and what you owe, which in this case is $100,000.